joshwayne/contract-template/README.md

 # Creative Services Agreement Template

-For making fancy contracts in markdown.
+For making fancy contracts in Markdown.

-This is the template and style I use for writing and editing consulting contracts.
-The contract is forked from [Contract Killer](https://gist.github.com/malarkey/4031110) and the CSS is designed to be used with [MacDown](https://github.com/uranusjr/macdown) markdown editor.
+This is the template and style I use for writing my freelancing contracts in Markdown and exporting them to a PDF to send to clients.
+The contract is forked from [Contract Killer](https://gist.github.com/malarkey/4031110) and the CSS is designed to be used with [MacDown](https://github.com/uranusjr/macdown) Markdown editor.

 ## What it looks like